dinocom33/BuildingBillsManagement/README.md

  - **Messages:** A dedicated dashboard for viewing/adding messages.
 Managers can add messages/anounses.
 Residents can view the messages.
  - **Manage/Apartments:** A manager's dashboard.
 Managers can create Building, Entrance and Apartments.
 One manager can create one Building and one Entrance only.
  - **Manage/Residents:** A manager's dashboard.
 Managers can view/add residents.
+ - **Manage/Bills:** A manager's dashboard.
+Managers can view all bills and add new one.
  - **My bills:** A dashboard interface for regular users(residents) to see all the bills of his own apartment by month.
  - **My profile:** A dashboard interface for changing user information.